CarolinaCobo/puppy-rush/testing.md

 ### Bugs found and not fixed

+- While testing the game the tester found that the game doesn't work on touch screens devices on the Firefox Developer Tools.
+As Google Chrome is the recommended browser this will be fixed in future improvements.
 - Sometimes some squares remain empty even if they have the value, once they are moved they reappear.
 This bug has been tried to be fixed but no solution could be found and no errors on the console when the game is being played have been reported.
 More research to be done in the future.